fenghaolin/HanguData/README.md

 * Please also cite [Feng et al. (2022)](#1), which is a paper providing detailed description of the data.

 ### Reference:
 <a id = "1"> [1] </a >Haolin Feng, Yiwu Jia, Siyi Zhou, Hongyi Chen, Teng Huang (2022).
-A Dataset Usable for Outpatient Appointment Scheduling.
+A Dataset of Service Time and Related Patient Characteristics from an Outpatient Clinic.
 Working paper.